Beliavsky/Fortran-code-on-GitHub/README.md

 ## Statistics
 [200+ R packages with Fortran code](https://github.com/cran?q=&type=&language=fortran&sort=): R is a free software environment for statistical computing and graphics

+[asurv](https://github.com/rsnemmen/asurv): suite of statistical methods for the analysis of censored data; i.e. data which are known to lie above or below some limit, by rsnemmen

 [BMSL](https://github.com/benRenard/BMSL): mathematical and statistical libraries, geared toward environmental / hydrological applications, by Ben Renard.

 [cdaSQR](https://github.com/KarimOualkacha/cdaSQR): generalized coordinate descent (GCD) algorithm for computing the solution path of the penalized quantile regression, by KarimOualkacha

+[curvefit](https://github.com/jchristopherson/curvefit): library for fitting functions to sets of data, by jchristopherson

 [fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler